-Rachel Dolezal Accused of Welfare Fraud
+Rachel Dolezal Accused of Welfare Fraud after Race Scandal

 She has said previously that she grew up near Troy, Montana, with religious parents and that she began to change her perspective as a teenager, after her parents adopted four black children.
 She decided to become publicly black years later, after a divorce.

-The ruse worked for years until 2015, when her parents, with whom she has long feuded, told reporters that their daughter was born white but was presenting herself as a black activist in the Spokane region.
+The ruse worked for years until 2015, when her parents, with whom she has long feuded, told reporters that their daughter was white but was presenting herself as a black activist in the Spokane region.

 The story became an international sensation, and she was fired as head of the Spokane chapter of the NAACP and kicked off a police ombudsman commission.
 She also lost her job teaching African studies at Eastern Washington University.